A day in Hallstatt

 Writing is seeing it again.

-A tiny pretty lakeside town with only 800 residents in Upper Austria receives thousands of visitors from all over the world.
+A tiny pretty lakeside small town with only 800 residents in Upper Austria receives thousands of visitors from all over the world.

 Nature